 I like subject lines that are clear and explanatory.
 I’m all for creating some intrigue but who is going to open an email with a mysterious subject when they could open an email from a customer placing an order.
 No one.

-[Super email marketing tip] Brackets can help your email stand out, especially when you put them around attention-grabbing words.
+[Super email tip] Brackets can help your email stand out, especially when you put them around attention-grabbing words.

 Mailchimp found that time-sensitive words like Urgent, Breaking, Important and Alert also boosted email marketing open rates.
 Coupled with some brackets, you’ve got yourself a pop-up neon sign that says OPEN ME!